myarist/Searching-Program/README.md

 # Searching Program

-This is just a small project of artificial intelligence material.
+This is just a small project of artificial intelligence project.

 ## Getting Started